GloriaKinyanjui/HydroConnect/docs/DESCRIPTION.md

 Solution Architecture: HydroConnect

 1. Data Collection and Ingestion:

-Water Usage Sensors: IoT sensors installed in water systems collect real-time data on water consumption at the household, community, and regional levels.
+Water Usage Sensors: IoT sensors installed in water systems will collect real-time data on water consumption at the household, community, and regional levels.
 These sensors track daily water usage, infrastructure conditions, and potential leakage points.

 2. Weather Data: Real-time weather data is integrated into the platform to predict upcoming rainfall or drought conditions, which can impact water supply.